Ring-Fence: Definition & Overview

-A company makes a legal ring fence to take legal action to keep certain financial assets within or outside the company.
-Such as with an offshore banking account.
-In this case, the company would take legal action to ensure the money in the account is only for certain purposes.
+A company makes a legal ring fence when it takes legal action to keep certain financial assets within or outside the company, for example with an offshore banking account.
+In this case, the company would take legal action to ensure the money in the account is reserved for certain purposes.
 Furthermore, only certain people in the company may access the account.

 What are the benefits of ring-fencing?

 1. It can help to protect a company’s core business from the risks associated with its other activities.

 2. It can help to insulate a company from the potential consequences of its subsidiary’s failure.